mamolinux/sucharu-theme-cursor/README.md

 ## License

-Capitaine cursors is based on KDE Breeze cursors, as such it falls under the same license.
+freedom-y cursors is based on KDE Breeze cursors and Capitaine cursors, as such it falls under the same license. freedom-ycursors is LGPLv3.

-Capitaine cursors is LGPLv3.
 See COPYING for more details.

-## Donations

-If you like this cursor theme and want to support me, please consider [donating](https://paypal.me/keeferrourke).

 ## Preview